 What is Orange Shirt Day?

-Orange Shirt Day is a legacy of the St. Joseph Mission residential school commemoration event, held in Williams Lake, BC, in the spring of 2013 that was inspired by Phyllis (Jack) Webstad's story of having her new orange shirt taken away on her first day of school at the Mission.
-Since the event, it has become an opportunity to keep the discussion on all aspects of residential schools happening annually.
+Orange Shirt Day is a legacy of the St. Joseph Mission residential school commemoration event, held in Williams Lake, BC, in the spring of 2013, that was inspired by Phyllis (Jack) Webstad's story of having her new orange shirt taken away on her first day of school at the Mission.
+Since then, this day has become an opportunity to keep the discussion on all aspects of residential schools happening annually.